Ask AI

 Diagnostic investigations

-Exclusion of pregnancy: as per AAFP 2013 guidelines, Exclude pregnancy in all patients presenting with amenorrhea.
+Exclusion of pregnancy: as per AAFP 2013 guidelines, exclude pregnancy in all patients presenting with amenorrhea.

 B